 You must be running a retail copy of SimCity 4 Deluxe/Rush Hour, with a version number of 1.1.638 or higher.
 For further information, see the compatibility info on the opening page of the documentation.
 Any computer built since SC4's release in 2003 should have sufficient power to run the NAM, though the use of a 64-bit operating system and at least 4GB RAM is highly recommended.
 The NAM is not compatible with original SimCity 4 (non-Deluxe/without Rush Hour), nor is it intended to run on Deluxe/Rush Hour copies with version numbers of 1.1.610 or 1.1.613.

-It depends on the options you install, but it can range anywhere from 1.7MB to about 800MB.
+It depends on the options you install, but it can range anywhere from 1.7MB to about 1GB.

-With modern hardware (as of 2020), any performance impact will be minimal--the most prominent impact is that the game may initially be slower to load upon first opening it.
-With most recent computer systems, slowdowns do not start to be noticeable until after one exceeds 1GB of plugins, most commonly manifesting in terms of additional required loading time when opening a city tile.
+With modern hardware (as of 2022), any performance impact will be minimal--the most prominent impact is that the game may initially be slower to load upon first opening it, particularly if you are running a full installation.